-Unsightly hairline cracks and crumbling plaster can make a real mess of your interior.
-We've rounded up the best DIY fixes to help you whip your walls back into shape
+When you're trying to create the home of your dreams, unsightly hairline cracks and crumbling plaster can really set you back.
+So, we've rounded up the best DIY hacks and quick fixes to help you whip your walls into shape – without spending a fortune!

 Assess the damage

 First up, you need to ensure that any holes and cracks in your walls aren’t down to anything serious.

 Cracks in interior walls can sometimes be a tell-tale sign of subsidence, a serious issue that occurs when the ground beneath your home begins to collapse, which can require major remedial works to your foundations.

 What's more, it can reduce the value of your home by as much as 20%, according to a report by AgeCo.

 Early signs of subsidence include torn wallpaper or windows that are starting to stick, but the most obvious sign is the appearance of substantial cracks.

 According to AXA, if the crack is thicker than a 10p coin, wider at the top than at the bottom and close to windows or doors, you might want to call a surveyor in.